gptscript-ai/gptscript/README.md

 ```shell
 gptscript https://get.gptscript.ai/echo.gpt --input 'Hello, World!'
 ```

 ```
 OUTPUT:

 Hello, World!
 ```

 The model used by default is `gpt-4-turbo-preview` and you must have access to that model in your OpenAI account.

+If using Azure OpenAI, make sure you configure the model to be one of the supported versions with the `--default-model` argument.

 ### 4. Extra Credit: Examples and Run Debugging UI

 Clone examples and run debugging UI

 ```shell
 git clone https://github.com/gptscript-ai/gptscript
 cd gptscript/examples